Dr. Mark Paradis

 Statistics Courses

-SOCI 212
+SOCI 212 — Statistics I

 This course provides an introduction to the basic principles of statistics for social scientists.
-Topics include sampling and measurement; univariate statistics (data visualization, measures of location, and measures of variation); univariate distributions; and bivariate statistics (data visualization; correlation and regression; contingency tables; and controls).
+Topics include sampling and measurement; univariate statistics (data visualisation, measures of location, and measures of variation); univariate distributions; and bivariate statistics (data visualisation; correlation and regression; contingency tables; and controls).
 Students will learn the theory and calculation of these statistics.
 Students will also learn the implications of these statistical techniques for theoretical understanding of sociology and anthropology by applying these statistics in the lab to real-world data.
 To aid students gain the strongest possible understanding of statistics, the course will be a mixture of lectures to present theory and exercises to gain greater comfort using these techniques.

 Fields: Sociology; Social Sciences (General)